salte-io/ng-currency/README.md

 * Enable/disable formatter using ng-currency={{var}}
 * Optional fraction places value.
 The default remains 2 decimal places.

+## Versions

+If you use angular 1.2.x please, use 0.7.x version (v0.7.0 branch).
+If you use angular 1.3.x or above just use 0.8.x version instead (master branch).

 ## Bower

 You may install it via bower using